- Navigating from the Homepage

 On the right hand side of every page you should see the Contact Details, which are relevant to that department or service.

 This option doesn't appear on all pages, but it is a guide for you to know that another page might be useful to you or possibly be the page you were looking for if the page your on isn't correct.

-Links to documents and websites are marked on the page by the brown underlined text.
+Links to documents and websites are marked on the page by the blue underlined text.

 4. Using the footer options

 Takes you back to homepage.